juxor/afaq/markdown/secI3.md

 a hard and fast rule!"_ [_"Anarchy and 'Scientific' Communism"_, pp. 13-49,
 **The Poverty of Statism**, Albert Meltzer (ed.), p.
 21]

-If we look at, say, Proudhon, we soon see no such argument for _"small scale"_ production.
-For Proudhon, _"[l]arge industry . . . come to us by big monopoly and big property: it is necessary in the future to make them rise from the [workers] association."_ [quoted by K. Steven Vincent, **Proudhon and the Rise of French Republican Socialism**, p.
-156] In fact, The Frenchman **explicitly** rejected the position Stack inflicts on him by arguing that it _"would be to retrograde"_ and _"impossible"_ to wish _"the division of labour, with machinery and manufactures, to be abandoned, and each family to return to the system of primitive indivision, - that is, to **each one by himself, each one for himself**, in the most literal meaning of the words."_
-[**System of Economic Contradictions**, p.
-206] As historian K. Steven Vincent correctly summarises:
+If we look at, say, Proudhon, we soon see no such argument for "small scale"
+production: _"Large industry and high culture come to us by big monopoly and big property: it is necessary in the future to make them rise from the [workers] association."_ In fact, he **_explicitly_** rejected the position Stack inflicts on him by arguing that it _"would be to retrograde"_ and _"impossible"_ to wish _"the division of labour, with machinery and manufactures, to be abandoned, and each family to return to the system of primitive indivision, - that is, to **each one by himself, each one for himself**, in the most literal meaning of the words."_ [**Property is Theft!**, p.
+11 and p.
+194] As historian K. Steven Vincent correctly
+summarises:

 > _"On this issue, it is necessary to emphasise that, contrary to the general image given in the secondary literature, Proudhon was not hostile to large